preludetech/tutorial-getting-git/tutorial/08-github.md

 The next thing we are going to cover is: How to keep a backup of your work online.
 Backing your stuff up is useful for a few reasons:

-1. If your work is online, team-mates can access it
+1. If your work is online, your team-mates can access it
 2. If you have multiple copies of your work then if your computer crashes you'll be alright
 3. You can access your own work from different places.
 You wont always need your computer with you in order to work